tthebst/spring-config-vault-demo/README.md

 # spring-config-vault-demo

-This is a small demo with Vault and Spring Cloud Config Server.
+This is a small demo with Vault, Spring Cloud Config Server and Postgres.
 Only for Demo purposes!

 ---